 I knew I had breast cancer when I initially discovered a lump in my right breast.
 I learned how cancer worked and knew my medical history, so I did not think much about it and ignored it for two weeks.
 When the lump was still there, I discussed it with my husband, who told me it was better to see a doctor about it than wait.
 We decided to consult the issue in a nearby hospital, and they confirmed a lump in my breast, but it was not malignant.

-Once the centre confirmed that the lump was not malignant, I was convinced I did not have cancer.
+Once the center confirmed that the lump was not malignant, I was convinced I did not have cancer.
 We, as a family, never really believed in allopathic medicines.
 Since this was not a severe issue, we contacted an Ayurveda doctor near my home who prescribed medication for four months.

 The lump was not cured even after I took the ayurvedic medicines, and my husband consulted one of his friends, who was a doctor, who suggested that we get a biopsy done as soon as possible.
 Since the lump was not cured, we decided to take his advice, and the biopsy showed that I had breast cancer.